facebook/react-native-website/website/blog/2025-06-12-react-native-0.80.md

 One notable feature of React 19.1.0 is the implementation and improvements of owner stacks.
 This is a development only feature that should help you identify which component is responsible for a specific error.

 However, we are aware that owner stacks are not working as expected in React Native if you use the `@babel/plugin-transform-function-name` Babel plugin, which is enabled by default in the React Native Babel Preset.
-We will be shipping a fix for this in a future patch of React Native 0.80.x.
+We will be shipping a fix for this in a future release of React Native.

 :::